 What is an example of an internal locus of control?

-An example of internal locus of control is when a person believes they have an amount of control over the outcome of a situation.
-Let’s say when taking a math test, they believe they can study and it will effect the outcome of the exam.
+An example is when a person believes they have an amount of control over the outcome of a situation.
+Let’s say when taking a math test, they believe they can study and it will affect the outcome of the exam.
 They will tend to try harder than if they feel like they have no control over the outcome, for instance applying for a job, knowing that the cousin of the interviewer is also applying.
 It seems that there is little to no hope for getting the job no matter the qualifications.

 Why locus of control is important?

 It is important because it defines one’s personal sense of responsibility for the outcome of situations.
 If one has an opinion that the locus of control for a situation is external, they will be less motivated to even try hard to accomplish the task.
 If one believes they have no control over a situation it is closely related to learned helplessness.

 How does locus of control affect personality?

 It is linked to personality; in that the belief of the individual having a sense of control over situations is important.
 Different personality traits offer different perspectives on events that happen in life.
 But the locus of control can affect personality because someone who seems very confident and outgoing when placed in a situation with a high level of external locus of control, will sometimes seem to have an altered personality.

 Are you trying to grow a multi-level business?
 Be sure to check out the top MLM coach online Aaron Jarrels at aaronjarrels.com